christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Immutability naturally creates monotonicity, as the set of data—let it be either a payload or commands on this payload, like the `itemInserted`/`itemRemoved` example in subsection [@sec:calm] above—can only grow.
 Helland claims in his paper "Immutability Changes Everything" that "We need immutability to coordinate at a distance and we can afford immutability, as storage gets cheaper" [@helland2015immutability].
 The latter statement is somewhat reminiscent of Moore's Law.

-By designing a system to be append-only, and therefore monotonic, we receive all the benefits of coordination-free consistency.
-Append-only systems not only provide lower latency when replicated, but also better write performance at the local disk level.
-Many databases are equipped with a _write-ahead log_ (WAL) that records all the transaction to be executed to the database in advance.
+By designing a system to be append-only, and even better to be monotonic, we lay down the foundation to receive some or all the benefits of coordination-free consistency, depending on the causality of the appended records.
+Append-only systems not only provide lower latency when replicated, but also better write performance at the local disk level. <!-- The complexity normally caused by the CAP theorem is avoided by using immutable data and computing queries from scratch [@marz2011lambda].--> Many databases are equipped with a _write-ahead log_ (WAL) that records all the transaction to be executed to the database in advance.
 These write-ahead logs allow for reliable and high-speed appends, because records are appended immutably, atomically, and sequentially.
 The log contains virtually the truth about the entire database and allows to validate past and recent transactions (e.g., in the event of a crash), as well as time travel to previous states of the database, acting like a ledger.
 Even redo and undo operations are stored in this log.
 As shown in subsection [@sec:calm], replicated and distributed file systems depend on immutability to eliminate anomalies.
 By deriving aggregates from append-only logs of observed facts, consistency can be guaranteed to a certain degree[^tampering-logs].
 From a particular perspective, a database is nothing more than such a large, derivative aggregate.
 Append-only structures also increase the safety of a system and thus support its fault-tolerance: if a system is limited to functional computations on immutable facts, operations become idempotent.
 Then the system does not become faulty due to failure and restart.

 [^tampering-logs]: In large scale distributed systems, the consistency of such logs can still be victim to tampering and other security threats, as it is the case for blockchains (cf. subsection [@sec:blockchain-consensus]).

 When building a distributed system and thinking about the consistency models, it is therefore useful to think about the nature of the data that this system will store and manage in advance.
 Table \ref{table:inside-vs-outside-data} helps in categorizing data into _inside data_ and _outside data_, as described by Helland [@helland2015immutability].
-The latter is immutable and therefore allows for coordination-free consistency.
+The latter is immutable and therefore allows for coordination-free consistency under certain circumstances.

 <!-- TODO What about LSM (Log Structured Merge trees) for append-only? -->